masego24/ckanext-federgob/README-en.md

 1. It doesn’t support multi-valued fields for descriptions.

-2. This plugin has not been tested while using [ckanext-dcat](https://github.com/ckan/ckanext-dcat).
-Malfunctions could arise when both working.
+2. This plugin does not work jointly with [ckanext-dcat](https://github.com/ckan/ckanext-dcat).
+If your CKAN instance is using [ckanext-dcat](https://github.com/ckan/ckanext-dcat) and you would like to use FederGob, you can use the [modified version of FederGob](https://github.com/oeg-upm/ckanext-federgob) adapted to work with ckanext-dcat.

 ## How to install federatedatosgob?